With many places in the country facing stricter Covid-19 restrictions, trying to manage your emotional wellbeing can be challenging.

 5. Take time to refuel

-While on lockdown, physical and emotional exhaustion is likely to be a common occurrence.
+Under the current circumstances, physical and emotional exhaustion is common.
 In times of uncertainty, it can be difficult to ensure that you’re eating well and staying hydrated, as it’s often a low priority.
 If this is the case, try and take time to focus on basics like eating, being conscious of alcohol intake and getting into a routine for sleep,

 When you feel like you’re doing too little or too much, trying to find the time for additional activities can be overwhelming.
 Because of this, it’s a good idea to think of an activity already in your daily routine that you can focus on, such as cooking.
 For many, cooking has become a routine exercise, however, the rhythmic, even therapeutic nature of cooking a meal from scratch can be great for your emotional wellbeing.
 Cooking gives you a small goal to aim towards, and the rewards are excellent for both your physical and mental health.